kuzzleio/documentation/src/core/1/guide/guides/essentials/real-time/index.md

 }
 ```

-Each subscription filter define a scope.
+Each subscription filter defines a scope.
 All documents in the collection can be either inside or outside this scope.

-Once a customer has subscribed to notifications with filters, he will receive notifications each time a document enters or exits the scope defined by the filters.
+Once a customer has subscribed to notifications with filters, they will receive notifications each time a document enters or exits the scope defined by the filters.

 ![subscription-filter-scope](./subscription-filter-scope.png)